San Diego Family Law Blog

 Visitation, also known as time-share, is a plan by which parents share time with their children.
 Visitation terms are included in a divorce decree.
 Reasonable visitation orders are typically open-ended and allow parents to work out between them when the child will be with each parent.
 To make reasonable visitation work for everyone concerned, parents must always put the needs and interests of the child first.

 A child custody case can weigh heavily on your shoulders as you work to maintain your relationship with your child, whether it is through a custody plan or visitation.
 Most parents simply want to continue being a part of their children’s lives after a divorce, but if the other parent is combative or dismissive of their interests, it can lead to a high-conflict custody battle.
 If you attempt to file a motion to gain custody or modify your agreement, then the other parent will likely request an evidentiary hearing.
-An evidentiary hearing may sound intimidating, but out attorneys at Huguenor Mattis, A.P.C. can explain what you need to know about them and how to prepare for one.
+An evidentiary hearing may sound intimidating, but out attorneys at Mattis Law, A.P.C. can explain what you need to know about them and how to prepare for one.

 Divorce and custody disputes can be contentious and emotionally charged.
 It is not uncommon for one spouse to make threats against the other.
 The first thing to know is these threats are often empty, with no legal validity in most cases.
 The other thing to know is making threats against the other party to get what you want in a divorce can leave you open to sanctions by the court.